Letter from the Chair

 Membership

-Overall, AMIC’s membership, continues to hold steady with 589 insureds, including 392 municipalities, 81 utility boards, 41 solid waste/water authorities, 54 associations and 21 transit authorities.
-AMIC’s current market share exceeds 95 percent.
+AMIC’s membership, continues to hold steady with 584 insureds, including 394 municipalities, 75 utility boards, 38 solid waste/water authorities, 57 associations and 20 transit authorities.
+AMIC insures approximately 95 percent of all public entities in Alabama.

 Dividends